pjgranahan/livetranslate/README.md

 http://youtu.be/LecTD526JD0

-<iframe width="560" height="315" src="//www.youtube.com/embed/LecTD526JD0?rel=0" frameborder="0" allowfullscreen></iframe>

-LiveTranslate was submitted (http://hackrice.challengepost.com/submissions/20474-livetranslate) for the 2014 Hack Rice Competition (http://hack.rice.edu).
+LiveTranslate was created and submitted (http://hackrice.challengepost.com/submissions/20474-livetranslate) for the 2014 Hack Rice Competition (http://hack.rice.edu).

-Written by Patrick Granahan (@pjgranahan) and Krishna Thiagarajan.
+By Patrick Granahan and Krishna Thiagarajan.